project-gemmi/gemmi/docs/analysis.rst

   * HydrogenChange.NoChange -- no change,
   * HydrogenChange.Shift -- shift existing hydrogens to ideal (riding) positions,
   * HydrogenChange.Remove -- remove all H and D atoms,
-  * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions,
+  * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions (if hydrogen position is not uniquely determined, its occupancy is set to zero),
   * HydrogenChange.ReAddButWater -- the same, but doesn't add H in waters,
+  * HydrogenChange.ReAddKnown -- the same, but doesn't add any H atoms which positions are not uniquely determined,

 * ``reorder`` -- changes the order of atoms inside each residue to match the order in the corresponding monomer cif file,